Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Applications

 Theorem \ref{graphthmtech} is especially powerful when $\gamma = O(1)$ in $n$, in which case it obtains the expected logarithmic mixing time for Ramanujan and similar graphs.
 Graphs with $\gamma = O(1)$ are commonly known as fast expanders.
 These graphs have the fastest mixing times possible with fixed degree.

-In contrast to gaps with constant $\gamma$ is the cycle, which is 2-regular and has the slowest mixing time up to constants of any connected graph.
-In \cite{li_graph_2020}, it was shown that Lindbladians corresponding to cyclic graphs having CMLSI with constant $O(1/n^2)$.
+In contrast to graphs with constant $\gamma$ is the cyclic graph, which is 2-regular and has the slowest mixing time up to constants of any connected, regular graph.
+In \citen{li_graph_2020}, it was shown that Lindbladians corresponding to cyclic graphs having CMLSI with constant $O(1/n^2)$.
 Based on classical mixing times, we expect this dependence to be optimal.
 It is well-known that the eigenvalues of a cycle's normalized adjacency matrix take values $\cos(2 \pi l / n )$ for $l \in 0...n-1$, so $\gamma = \cos(2 \pi / n) \approx 1 - 4 \pi^2 / n^2$.
-Hence $\log_\gamma \epsilon \approx n^2 \ln \epsilon / 4 \pi$.
-If we take $\epsilon < c^2 \leq O(n^4)$, we find a quasi-factorization $\alpha$ of $O(n^2 \ln n)$ and CMLSI constant of $O(1/n^2 \ln n)$.
-This decay rate is suboptimal, containing an additional $\ln n$ factor.
-This apparent problem leads to the following example: \begin{exam}[Cyclic Graph] \normalfont The trick to obtain an asymptotically optimal CMLSI constant through quasi-factorization is a more fine-grained analysis of the channels, which will allow a smaller $c$ than is given by the index.
-We may compare the mixing on a cyclic graph to a random walk.
-Given a walker starting at an arbitrary vertex, its probability of remaining at the same vertex after $a n^2$ steps on an infinite cycle for any $a >0$ st. $a n^2 \in \NN$ would be given by a binomial distribution with approximation

-via Robbins's precise form of Stirling's approximation \cite{robbins_remark_1955}.
-Again using the refinements to Stirling's approximation, for $s \leq a n^2$,

-Equation \eqref{eq:stirlingbetter2} lower bounds the probability for a random walker to land $2 s$ steps to the left or right of its starting point.
-For a cycle, this probability would be minimal near $s = n/2$, assuming a fully concentrated walker must reach its farthest point.
-Ignoring that the walker could loop around to the farthest point from two directions,

-where $g = 1$.
-For a 1D line without periodicity, we would have $g = 4$.
-In either case, the value is $\Omega(1/n)$.
-We also must upper bound the maximum probability, which for these graphs (and in general) is given by the probability of remaining at one's starting position.
-The binomial distribution assumes open boundaries, not considering the probability that the walker loops around and returns to an earlier position.
-We must count the contributions of $a n^2/2 + r n$ for many values of $r \in \mathbb{Z}$.
-For this, we use Hoeffding's inequality \cite{hoeffding_probability_1963},

-where $p(|s| \geq |r| n)$ is the probability of taking a net $s$ steps in either direction.
-Since probability declines with net number of steps away from the origin, the probability of $|r| = 1$ is no more than $1/n$.
-Since the probability to get past this point is in total less than $2 \exp(-2/a)$, the probability of $r = {}^+_- 2$ is no more than $2 \exp(-2/a) / n$, and so on.
+Hence $\log_\gamma(1/n) = O(n^2 \ln n)$, which is larger than the expected $O(n^2)$ time for a random walk to converge on a cyclic graph.
+We may however obtain better estimates through a more case-specific, fine-grained analysis: \begin{exam}[Cyclic Graph] \normalfont Here we will not go through Theorem \ref{expanderthm} but will instead directly calculate bounds on the minimum and maximum probability after $O(n^2)$ steps.
+For any $a\in \NN$, a random walker on an infinite, one-dimensional lattice has probability of landing $s$ steps away from its original position after $a n^2$ is given by a binomial distribution approximated as